wissem01chiha/wissem01chiha/README.md

 # About Me
-I am a multidisciplinary engineer specializing in Complex Systems Design at Tunisia polytechnic School.
+I am a mecanical engineer specializing in complex systems design at Tunisia polytechnic School.
-I am pursuing my education  with a keen focus on  domains of Robotics, and Embedded Systems.
+I am pursuing my education  with a keen focus on  domains of Robotics, Computational Fluid Dynamics, and  Finite element analysis.
 I am always on the lookout for fresh challenges to further expand my knowledge and expertise in my field.

 # Git Repository